Tunisia lifts curfew imposed following riots

 One man died in the unrest which broke out on Tuesday in Tunis and started spreading to other parts of the country.

-But the demonistrations were called off at the last minute after the interior ministry refused to issue licences to the march organisers.
+But the demonstrations were called off at the last minute after the interior ministry refused to issue licenses to the march organizers.

 Security forces deployed in large numbers on Friday around the Fateh Mosque, which is dominated by Salafis, but worshippers went home peacefully after prayers.